Upper Gastrointestinal (GI) Endoscopy

 It is quite likely that the back of your throat will feel sore for the rest of the day.
 You may feel bloated if some air remains in your stomach.
 Both discomforts usually pass without any medication; you may find it helpful to eat light meals for the next 24 hours.

 The recovery nurse will explain your test results to you and (if you wish) the results will be told to your carer as well.
 These will be written on your discharge form with any instructions that you need to follow.
 Your hospital doctor and your doctor will receive a copy of the results.
-Results from a biopsy may take up to 4-6 weeks to reach your doctor.
+Results from a biopsy may take up to 4 to 6 weeks to reach your doctor.

 Further information: